bashelled/yazt/README.md

 # Yazt
 > Yet another ZSH theme

-Yazt is a simple zsh theme manager in maintence that is compatible with nearly everything.
-You can use prompts in plugins, mix 'n' match two themes, with a few modifications, you can even use it in bash.
+Yazt is a simple yet challenging ZSH theme manager in maintence that is compatible with nearly everything.
+You can use prompts in plugins, mix 'n' match two themes, with a few modifications, you can even use it in bash, then even fish.

 ## Installation
 ```